Bank of America Corp (BAC)vsTwelve Seas Investment Co II (TWLV)

 WallStSmart ResearchBull Case : BAC

 The strongest argument for BAC centers on Market Cap, Price/Book, Operating Margin.
 Profitability is solid with margins at 29.0% and operating margin at 36.0%.
-Revenue growth of 11.8% demonstrates continued momentum.
+PEG of 0.92 suggests the stock is reasonably priced for its growth.

 Bull Case : TWLV